Francis William Edmonds: Personal life

 After about 1854, he devoted much of the remainder of his life to developing a bank-note engraving company, improving his country estate in Bronxville, New York, and raising his large family; he had remarried after returning from Europe.

 Death

 He died at his residence in Eastchester, New York on the Bronx River on February 7, 1863.

+Selected works

+List of works by Francis W. Edmonds.